gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 42: Dangerous! automatic semicolon insertion

 The syntax parser tries to be helpful by not requiring the semicolon at the end of the line.
-The Javascript is putting them automatically where he thinks it should be.
+The Javascript is putting them automatically where he thinks they should be.
 We don't want the JS engine to be taking those decisions for us.
 It can cause a BIG problem in our code because it's very difficult to track.

 ### Lecture 43: Whitespace